Detecting Text Formality: A Study of Text Classification Approaches

 \subsection{English: GYAFC}

-This dataset contains 104\,365 pairs of formal and informal texts obtained from Yahoo Answers.
+GYAFC---English dataset---contains 104\,365 pairs of formal and informal texts obtained from Yahoo Answers.
 It consists of two parts split between Entertainment \& Music and Family \& Relationship categories.
-Informal texts were collected and then manually rewritten to create a formal alternative to create training text pairs.
+Firstly, informal texts were collected.
+Then, they were manually rewritten to create a formal alternative in the parallel pairs.
 The dataset also contains the tune and test text pairs.
 The creation of these pairs involved stricter control over the quality of translation.
 These pairs were also split in half between informal to formal translations and formal to informal translations.

-Descriptive statistics of both datasets is presented in Table~\ref{tab:gyafc_stats}.
+Descriptive statistics of both parts of the dataset are presented in Table~\ref{tab:gyafc_stats}.
 In our experiments, we use the dataset corresponding to the ``All domains, no duplicates''.
-The record named ``All domains, no references, no duplicates'' does not contain parallel texts obtained by manual paraphrasing.